LEMTideman/LEMTideman/README.md

  👋 Hello, I’m Léonore Tideman @LEMTideman

+ :memo: I have a background in control engineering

- 👀 I’m interested in machine learning for analyzing molecular imaging data
+:mag_right: I develop machine learning tools for analyzing multiplexed molecular imaging data

- 📫 You can reach me on LinkedIn
+:envelope: You can reach me on LinkedIn

 <!---
 LEMTideman/LEMTideman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.